NVIDIA/workbench-example-agentic-rag/README.md

 3. Configure the chat app to use the NIM.

 ## Easy Mode Details

-### First, clone this project, start the Chat, create the context, and ask your questions
+### First: clone this project, start the Chat, create the context, and ask your questions

 You can do everything through the Workbench Desktop App